 When Greg finishes his trombone solo or Rich completes his trumpet solo and it’s my turn, I play better because their playing picks me up and inspires me to try things I’ve never played before.
 And because I have Allen and Karl’s crack rhythm section backing me up, I feel free to take my solos to places they’ve never been before.

 Joachim, Randy, Rick and my other über-prolific speaking friends aren’t just successful, they’re also generous.
-They freely share their , inspiration, and Internet infrastructures and help me make my programs bigger and stronger, richer and more robust.
+They freely share their ideas, , and Internet infrastructures and help me make my programs bigger and stronger, richer and more robust.

 My wife has a wonderful saying, “Dime quienes son tus amigos y te diré quien eres,” which translates to, “Tell me who your friends are and I’ll tell you who you are.”
 Dr. Jose Guetheon taught me one of his favorite quotes, “Comparison is the enemy of contentment.”
 John Donne said, “No man is an island.”
 And of course, my grandma Mollie said, “Never compare.”